Middle School Aspire Network

 - Tools for measuring student impact

-- Access and use of research-based approaches and practices to shift your practice
+- Access and use of research-based approaches and practices to shift your practice in ways that

-- Assemble an Aspire school team (including site leadership, counselor(s), and/or teachers)
+- Assembles an Aspire school team (including

 - Ongoing dedication of staff time and a commitment from district leaders to support the school’s efforts (e.g., provide necessary funding to support educators' time commitments)